-The aim of Buddhism is to share and spread the correct teaching that embodies the Buddha's enlightenment, and guide all people toward attaining the life state of Buddhahood and realize peace and prosperity for all humanity.
+The aim of Buddhism is to share and spread the correct teaching that embodies the Buddha's enlightenment, and guide all people toward attaining the life state of Buddhahood and realise peace and prosperity for all humanity.

-For that reason, Shakyamuni Buddha states in the Lotus Sutra: "After I have passed into extinction, in the last five-hundred-year period you must spread it [this teaching] abroad widely throughout Jambudvipa [the entire world] and never allow it to be cut off, nor must you allow [negative forces such as] evil devils, the devils' people, heavenly beings, dragons, yakshas, kumbhanda demons, or others to seize the advantage!" ("Former Affairs of the Bodhisattva Medicine King," chap.
-23, LSOC, 330).
+For that reason, Shakyamuni Buddha states in the Lotus Sutra: 'After I have passed into extinction, in the last five-hundred-year period you must spread it [this teaching] abroad widely throughout Jambudvipa [the entire world] and never allow it to be cut off, nor must you allow [negative forces such as] evil devils, the devils' people, heavenly beings, dragons, yakshas, kumbhanda demons, or others to seize the advantage!'
+(LSOC23, 330).

-This passage states that in the "last five-hundred-year period"-meaning this present period of the Latter Day of the Law-the Mystic Law should be "spread abroad widely" throughout the entire world. ("Spread abroad widely" here is a translation of the Chinese characters pronounced kosen-rufu in Japanese.)
+This passage states that in the 'last five-hundred-year period'-meaning this present period of the Latter Day of the Law-the Mystic Law should be 'spread abroad widely' throughout the entire world. ('Spread abroad widely' here is a translation of the Chinese characters pronounced kosen-rufu in Japanese.)